sakil-sagor/ahsenat-it-park/README.md

 ## Features

 - Live previews
-- Fullscreen mode
-- Cross platform
+- Make conversition
+- Hire single or multiple developers
+- Previes with rating
 - All projects preview
 - Direct hire
 - Click the Button to Know The Rate